Mome/treepattern/constituens_tags.md

 Phrasal verbs are also annotated with -CLR or a combination of -PRT and PP-CLR.
 Words that are considered borderline between particle and adverb are often bracketed with ADVP-CLR.

 ## Predication Adjuncts

-Many of Quirk's predication adjuncts are annotated with -CLR. on NP - To the extent that -CLR is used on NPs, it indicates that the NP is part of some kind of "fixed phrase" or expression, such as take care of.
-Variation is more likely for NPs than for other uses of -CLR.
+Many of Quirk's predication adjuncts are annotated with -CLR.

+**on NP** - To the extent that -CLR is used on NPs, it indicates that the NP is part of some kind of "fixed phrase" or expression, such as take care of.
+Variation is more likely for NPs than for other uses of -CLR.<br />
-**-CLF (cleft)** - marks it-clefts ("true clefts") and may be added to the labels S, SINV, or SQ.
+**-CLF (cleft)** - marks it-clefts ("true clefts") and may be added to the labels S, SINV, or SQ.<br />
 **-HLN (headline)** - marks headlines and datelines.
-Note that headlines and datelines always constitute a unit of text that is structurally independent from the following sentence.
+Note that headlines and datelines always constitute a unit of text that is structurally independent from the following sentence.<br />
 **-TTL (title)** - is attached to the top node of a title when this title appears inside running text. -TTL implies -NOM.
-The internal structure of the title is bracketed as usual.
+The internal structure of the title is bracketed as usual.<br />